quadriga-dk/quadriga-schema/README.md

 #### Structure

-Each schema element can include an `x-mappings` field that maps to five target
+Each schema element can include an `x-mappings` field that maps to seven target
 vocabularies:

 ```json